 From time to time, parents/legal guardians request grade repetition for their child.
 Whilst this is not usually the School's preferred option, individual needs will be considered and decisions managed by the Learning Enhancement Committee, in consultation with parents/legal guardians, students and teachers.
 Parents/Legal Guardians may be required to supply the School with full psychometrics assessments from a registered educational psychologist; alternatively, such an assessment may be conducted by our School Psychologist.
+A place would need to be available in the lower grade.

 Similarly, parents/legal guardians may request grade acceleration for their child.
 Applications for such accelerations are managed by the Learning Enhancement Committee and decisions are made, in consultation with parents/legal guardians, students and teachers.
 Parents/Legal Guardians will be required to supply the School with full psychometric assessments from a registered educational psychologist; alternatively, in some cases, such an assessment may be made by the School Psychologist.
+A place would need to be available in the higher grade.